Ancestral Migration Routes

 This test relies on portions of human DNA that are passed from mother to child relatively unchanged through many generations.
 One could say that by examining these key parts of our DNA, our maternal history could be traced as far back as the first peoples who populated the earth.
 Scientific data shows that modern humans evolved in Africa 400,000 to 130,000 years ago, and started migrating outward.

 Results of a maternal lineage test are expressed in terms of haplogroups – genetic groups of people who share the same set of DNA markers and can be traced to a certain geographic area that they settled at a particular point in human history.
-To see a list of possible maternal haplogroups, and their descriptions, visit our mtDNA haplogroup page.
+To see a list of possible maternal haplogroups, and their descriptions, see our mtDNA haplogroup section below.

 Contact DNA Ireland